intesys/jhipsterconf2019-petstore-demo/README.md

 This repo shows how the [generator-jhipster-apiutils](https://www.npmjs.com/package/generator-jhipster-apiutils) module works:

-- how to serve the OpenAPI/Swagger `api.yml` specifications statically creating a [custom controller](https://github.com/intesys/jhipsterconf2019-petstore-demo/blob/master/src/main/java/it/intesys/jhipetstore/web/OpenApiController.java) and a [custom service](https://github.com/intesys/jhipsterconf2019-petstore-demo/blob/master/src/main/java/it/intesys/jhipetstore/service/OpenApiService.java)
+- how to serve **statically the OpenAPI/Swagger `api.yml`** specifications creating a [custom controller](https://github.com/intesys/jhipsterconf2019-petstore-demo/blob/master/src/main/java/it/intesys/jhipetstore/web/OpenApiController.java) and a [custom service](https://github.com/intesys/jhipsterconf2019-petstore-demo/blob/master/src/main/java/it/intesys/jhipetstore/service/OpenApiService.java)
-- how to replace swagger ui 2 with swagger ui 3, using iframe (see the [index.html](https://github.com/intesys/jhipsterconf2019-petstore-demo/blob/master/src/main/webapp/swagger-ui/index.html) file
+- how to replace Swagger UI 2 with **Swagger UI 3**, using iframe (see the [index.html](https://github.com/intesys/jhipsterconf2019-petstore-demo/blob/master/src/main/webapp/swagger-ui/index.html) file
-- how to show the api version in the `/management/info` endpoint (see [ApiVersionContributor.java](https://github.com/intesys/jhipsterconf2019-petstore-demo/blob/master/src/main/java/it/intesys/jhipetstore/config/apidocs/ApiVersionContributor.java))
+- how to **show the api version** in the `/management/info` endpoint (see [ApiVersionContributor.java](https://github.com/intesys/jhipsterconf2019-petstore-demo/blob/master/src/main/java/it/intesys/jhipetstore/config/apidocs/ApiVersionContributor.java))
-- how to add the api version as tag into your service discovery tools ([consul](https://github.com/intesys/jhipsterconf2019-petstore-demo/blob/master/src/main/java/it/intesys/jhipetstore/config/apidocs/ApiFirstConsulCustomizer.java#L26) and [eureka]())
+- how to add the **api version** as tag into your **service discovery** tool ([consul](https://github.com/intesys/jhipsterconf2019-petstore-demo/blob/master/src/main/java/it/intesys/jhipetstore/config/apidocs/ApiFirstConsulCustomizer.java#L26) and [eureka]())
-- how you can use Fabio load balancer by simpling sending [special tags to consul](https://github.com/intesys/jhipsterconf2019-petstore-demo/blob/master/src/main/java/it/intesys/jhipetstore/config/apidocs/ApiFirstConsulCustomizer.java#L28)
+- how you can use **Fabio load balancer** by simpling sending [special tags to consul](https://github.com/intesys/jhipsterconf2019-petstore-demo/blob/master/src/main/java/it/intesys/jhipetstore/config/apidocs/ApiFirstConsulCustomizer.java#L28)

 The following customizations have been coded manually:

-- how to split a single generate swagger file into multiple swagger specifications, using [multiple Springfox Dockets](https://github.com/intesys/jhipsterconf2019-petstore-demo/blob/master/src/main/java/it/intesys/jhipetstore/config/CustomSwaggerConfiguration.java)
+- how to split a single generate swagger file into **multiple swagger specifications**, using [multiple Springfox Dockets](https://github.com/intesys/jhipsterconf2019-petstore-demo/blob/master/src/main/java/it/intesys/jhipetstore/config/CustomSwaggerConfiguration.java)
-- how to export the generated swagger specification [using an integration test](https://github.com/intesys/jhipsterconf2019-petstore-demo/blob/master/src/test/java/it/intesys/jhipetstore/apispec/OpenApiSpecGeneratorIT.java)
+- how to **export the generated swagger specification** [using an integration test](https://github.com/intesys/jhipsterconf2019-petstore-demo/blob/master/src/test/java/it/intesys/jhipetstore/apispec/OpenApiSpecGeneratorIT.java)
-- integration with Testcontainers (see [commit](https://github.com/intesys/jhipsterconf2019-petstore-demo/commit/7e2d9ea0f7ea9b21fdcfed8d753e9a760a8188a8))
+- integration tests using with **Testcontainers** (see [commit](https://github.com/intesys/jhipsterconf2019-petstore-demo/commit/7e2d9ea0f7ea9b21fdcfed8d753e9a760a8188a8))

 # jhipetstore